-A mobile optimised web design is vastly different to a mobile responsive one.
+Mobile optimised web design is vastly different from mobile responsive web design.
 Both are accessed through the same root domain, however, the user-flow of each experience can be different altogether.

 What is a mobile optimised website?

 Mobile optimised websites are websites which are designed specifically for mobile device users.
 They are designed to make a mobile visitor’s experience a lot friendlier by allowing them to efficiently navigate and find their desired content faster.